-The product design team exists to increase the value Sourcegraph delivers to its users.
+The design team exists to increase the value Sourcegraph delivers to its users.
 We achieve this objective through thoughtful discovery, inspired design, careful validation, and close collaboration with all manner of roles throughout the company.

 We also seek to make it easier and more efficient to build Sourcegraph itself.
 Through the artifacts of our open process, we provide a forum where anyone in the company can provide valuable input that improves a project’s outcome before a single line of code is written.

-- Steve Fisher Head of Design
+Steve Fisher Head of Design (he/him)

-- Rob Rhyne Code Graph Design Manager (he/him)
+- Rob Rhyne Product Design Manager (he/him)

-- Megan St. Andrew UX Researcher - Code Graph
+- Megan St. Andrew UX Researcher (she/they)